zimolzak/instruct-project-etrigger-sql/README.md

 Setting dates
 --------

-1. Find the first day of the current month (e.g. today is Feb 19, so you rewind to find Feb 1).
+1. Find the first day of the current month (e.g. if today is Feb 19, you rewind to find Feb 1).

 2. Subtract two more months from that (so you get Dec 1).